diego-conti/ratatoskr/README.md

 It is also possible to define more than one symbol with a single parameter, by using the directive `new_symbols` to describe a space-separated list of symbols, i.e.

 	auto parameters_description=make_parameter_description<Parameters>(
-		"variables","new variables",new_symbols(&Parameters::variables),
+		"variables","new variables",new_symbols(&Parameters::variables)
 	);

 In this example,  `Parameters::variables` should have type `lst` or `ex`.

+## Parameters depending on global symbols

-An alternative approach to defining new symbols on the command line is to let `ratatoskr` define implicit, global symbols, and use those symbols consistently.
+As an alternative to defining new symbols on the command line, one can opt to let `ratatoskr` define implicit, global symbols, and use those symbols consistently.
 This is done by adding an object of type `GlobalSymbols` to `Parameters`.
 Global symbols need not appear in the parameter description, since they are initialized implicitly.
 However, they may be appear in directives describing other parameters, which implies that the corresponding string will be associated with fixed symbols when parsing the corresponding command line arguments.
 Notice that if more  han one `GlobalSymbols` object is used, the symbols will only be instantiated once, and it makes no difference which `GlobalSymbols` symbol is used to access them.

-For instance, the following program computes the partial derivative of a function of more variables.
+For instance, the following program computes the partial derivative of a function of several variables.
 Notice that using global symbols allows the user to employ symbols which have not been specified on the command line.

 	struct Parameters {
 		GlobalSymbols symbols;